Nicola Samale

-Nicola Samale (born 14 September 1941 in Castelnuovo d'Istria, Italy, now Podgrad, Ilirska Bistrica in Slovenia), is a composer and conductor.
+Nicola Samale (born 14 September 1941) is an Italian composer and conductor.

 Biography

 Nicola Samale studied 1959–72 at the Conservatorio di Santa Cecilia, Rome, Flute (Diploma 1963) Conducting (with Franco Ferrara, Diploma 1970), Composition as well as Instrumentation (Diploma 1972).
 He refined his conducting in classes with John Barbirolli (1964) and Hermann Scherchen (1965).
 Still in his studies, he won several conducting competitions, in particular 1968 in Florence (1st prize), 1969 at La Scala, Milan (2nd prize), 1969 the Respighi Competition in Venice (1st prize) and 1970 the RAI Competition in Rome (1st prize).
 Samale works as a composer and conductor.
 He appeared with almost all Italian orchestras and at Italian opera houses, furthermore in Bucharest, Frankfurt, Grenoble, Johannesburg, Katowice, Ljubljana, London, Mannheim, Miami, Paris, Pretoria, and Stuttgart.
 Samale was Principal Guest Conductor of the Sinfonica Abruzzese (1984–88), Artistic Director and Chief Conductor of the Orchestra Sinfonica di Lecce (1993–94) and the Gran Orchestra Sinfonica di Montescaglioso in provincia di Matera (1997–2000) as well as Artistic Director of the Orchestra Sinfonica di Catanzaro (2003–04).
 From 1978 to 1993 he was also professor for conducting at the Conservatory of L'Aquila.
 On 16 October 2010 Nicola Samale took part in the event Soundtracks – A tribute to Pino Rucher.
 The event was sponsored by the Municipal Authorities of San Nicandro Garganico and Manfredonia.
 Nicola Samale lives in Ailano.